MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-for-earth.md

 AI for Earth [projects](https://www.microsoft.com/ai/ai-for-earth-projects?activetab=pivot1%3aprimaryr2) are making an impact on the environment today.
 For example:

-- [Basemap](https://www.silviaterra.com/basemap) combine forestry expertise with Azure storage, satellite imagery, and machine learning to plot tree coverage, tree species and size, tree value, carbon sequestration, and habitat suitability for every forested acre in the continental US.
-AI for Earth awarded [SilviaTerra](https://www.silviaterra.com/) a [grant](https://ai4edatasetspublicassets.blob.core.windows.net/grantee-profiles/SilviaTerra_US_Ag_AI4E%20Grantee%20Profile.pdf) to develop a high-resolution national forest inventory with timber, habitat, and carbon estimates.
-AI for Earth worked with SilviaTerra to scale its computing process from thousands of acres to hundreds of millions of acres through the Azure cloud.
+- [Basemap](https://www.silviaterra.com/basemap) combines forestry expertise with open datasets, Azure storage and compute, and machine learning to plot tree coverage, tree species and size, tree value, carbon sequestration, and habitat suitability for every forested acre in the continental US.
+AI for Earth awarded a [grant](https://ai4edatasetspublicassets.blob.core.windows.net/grantee-profiles/SilviaTerra_US_Ag_AI4E%20Grantee%20Profile.pdf) and then worked with [SilviaTerra](https://www.silviaterra.com/) to develop this high-resolution national forest inventory and scale its computing processes from thousands of acres to hundreds of millions of acres through the Azure cloud.

   Basemap data delivers insight to forest stakeholders ranging from governments and conservation groups to large and small landowners.
 With better inventories, it's easier for conservationists to target their efforts, and frequent updates make short-term conservation projects and commitments feasible.

-- [Wild Me](https://www.microsoft.com/ai/ai-for-earth-Wild-Me) leverages Azure, computer vision, deep learning, and citizen scientists to create a system that scans imagery and identifies individual animals.
+- [Wild Me](https://www.microsoft.com/ai/ai-for-earth-Wild-Me) uses Azure, computer vision, and deep learning to create a system that scans imagery from citizen scientists to identify individual animals.
 Fighting extinction from poaching, habitat loss, and climate change requires a tremendous amount of data, including population counts, location, birth rates, and migration patterns.
 Gathering this data manually is time-consuming and expensive, making citizen engagement critical to data collection efforts.

   Wild Me used computer vision and deep learning algorithms to create a platform called [Wildbook](http://wildbook.org/doku.php), which scans millions of crowdsourced wildlife images to identify species as well as individual animals.
+AI for Earth worked with Wild Me to scale Wildbook to the Azure cloud, allowing them to handle the ever-increasing number of species they support.

   The public can follow the movements of their favorite animals, and scientists use the aggregated data to help inform conservation decisions.
-AI for Earth worked with Wild Me to scale Wildbook to the Azure cloud, allowing them to handle the ever-increasing number of species they support.
 Microsoft hosts Wildbook on Azure and makes Wild Me's open-source algorithms available as APIs.

 [Video: Fighting extinction with Microsoft AI and citizen science](https://youtu.be/rQqao37u1wU) [Wildbook open-source code projects](https://github.com/wildbookorg)